Females place their nests on sparsely vegetated ground, typically close to a small shrub if available.

-The two birds were given names by a Hawaiian kumu, or teacher.
-The male’s name is Kaluakane and the female’s name is Kaluahine.
-(Learn more about their names.)
-It’s very difficult to tell the two parents apart by sight unless you can glimpse their band numbers.
+All of the birds were given names by a Hawaiian kumu, or teacher (Learn more about their names.).
+It’s very difficult to tell adults apart by sight unless you can glimpse their band numbers.
 Laysan Albatrosses are large seabirds, though they are small compared to other albatrosses.
 They measure about 2.5 feet long and can weigh 10 pounds.
 Their wingspan is about 7 feet.

 Albatrosses lay only one egg per year at most.
 Incubation takes about 64 days.
 The two parents take turns incubating the egg, with the male taking the first shift.
 Incubation shifts can last several weeks, and the incubating bird fasts during that time.
 After hatching, the parents go on long foraging trips during which they may travel 1,600 miles and stay away for up to 17 days.
 The chick takes about 5.5 months to grow to adult size and take to the air.
 Once in flight, these young birds will not touch land again for 3–5 years.

 About the Nest